jakobnissen/jakobnissen.github.io/posts/defense.md

 I've since had the fortune to teach Python to other beginners.
 In those courses, I've prioritised tasking the students with a large personal project at the end of the course, even when it means having to make cuts elsewhere in the curriculum.
-This provides a unique oppertunity when supervising the students to show, not tell, how good coding practises can help untangle their spaghetti code and retake control of their project that is sinking.
+This provides a unique opportunity when supervising the students to show, not tell, how good coding practices can help untangle their spaghetti code and retake control of their project that is sinking.

 ## A Python with no classes
 What then, would happen if we were to ban classes from Python?

 Oh, it would make the language so much _simpler_!
 As in my example of Rex - what's left would be pure _domain logic_, business logic, the real deal!
 Almost no code wasted on boilerplate or ceremony!
 There would be less weird syntax to teach, not this roadblock for newbies like myself to get stuck on when learning.
 Best of all, there would barely be any loss of functionality, since classes mostly don't get you any new behaviour!